Safe Paws

 Both approaches aim to address the overpopulation of stray and feral cats and improve their health, but the specific method of return depends on the circumstances and individual cats’ characteristics.

-Cats that are truly feral, and therefore not so comfortable around humans, are placed in colonies.
+Truly feral cats, and therefore not so comfortable around humans, are placed in colonies.

 Volunteers are really helpful and caring.
 They regularly visit the colonies to monitor the cats’ well-being and to provide a regular source of food and clean water.